$s$-Numbers of Embeddings of Weighted Wiener Algebras: -Numbers and function spaces

-As it will be seen below, Bernstein numbers and Weyl numbers will behave similarly in our context and in the same way Approximation numbers and Kolmogorov numbers.
-Therefore we will use the following convention. \\ {\bf Convention:} The notation $v_n(T)$ will be used instead of $x_n(T)$ and $b_n(T)$.
+As it will be seen below, Bernstein numbers and Weyl numbers will behave similarly in our context and in the same way approximation numbers and Kolmogorov numbers.
+Therefore we will use the following convention.

+{\bf Convention:} The notation $v_n(T)$ will be used instead of $x_n(T)$ and $b_n(T)$.
 The notation $u_n(T)$ will be used instead of $a_n(T)$ and $d_n(T)$.
 This means if we say $v_n$ has properties $x,y,z$ then both, Bernstein numbers and Weyl numbers have these properties etc..